Posts tagged appraisal organizations

 These middleman companies — some of which are owned or controlled by the nation’s biggest banks including Bank of America and Well Fargo — say they protect consumers by ensuring appraisals are timely, accurate and untouched by fraud.

 Their services have been around for 20-plus years, but the discourse on what they can and can’t do by law is fresh.
-Roughly half of the states, including California, regulate appraisal management companies.
+Appraisal Institute, including California, regulate appraisal management companies.
 The rest have until 2013 to 2014 to catch up.

 “It’s patchwork,” said Steve Sousa, the executive vice president of the Massachusetts Board of Real Estate Appraisers.
 “In some ways, I feel bad for the appraisal management companies … having to tailor operations state-by-state.
 It makes compliance that much more difficult.”